Managing Entities in Central#

 This is wonderful if the data you want to use is already known when you are publishing your Form, and if it doesn't change over the course of your project.
 In many cases, however, the data being collected today for the project is the data you need tomorrow for the same project.
 Think about seeing a patient for the first and then second time, or registering and then revisiting a survey site for a follow-up.
 These kinds of workflows are called multiple encounter or longitudinal workflows.

 If you have this kind of workflow, you can use the registered data items in a follow-up Form without using Entities, but it requires some work.
 You can download the Submission data from the registration Form, and then you can attach that data to a follow-up Form, as described above.
 However, the data available to devices in the field is only as current as your latest follow-up Form update.
 Some people write programs that automate this process over the API but this requires technical skills that many projects don't have.
+Now there is a way to automate this process from within Central itself.

-Introducing Entities#
+Introducing Entities¶

 First, some definitions: each item that gets managed by an ODK workflow is called an Entity.
 Entities can be physical (e.g., a tree) or abstract (e.g., a site visit).
 Entities of the same type are organized in Entity Lists.